gopinathdanda/installation-issues/ubuntu-grub-rescue.md

 ls (hd0,msdos10)/boot
 </pre>

-in the grub rescue prompt to check if the grub folder was in that directory or not (which was).
+in the grub-rescue prompt to check if the grub folder was in that directory or not (which it was).
 Then I used:

 <pre>
 set root=(hd0,msdos10)